shopwareLabs/pg-experiment-shop-snippet/readme.md

 * Before you integrate the shop snippet into your document, you have to hand over a configuration object.

-    * This configuration object includes the address to the next API, the access token, the product array, the currency, the paths to the using templates and CSS files, the setting to enable or disable the payment request API and the snippets for the languages.
+    * This configuration object includes the address to the next API, the access token, the product array, the currency, the snippets for the languages and the setting to enable or disable the payment request API.
     * Into the product array you can add unlimited number of products to your own page.
     * To do this, you have to hand over an UUID of your desired product and a button selector, to make your button to your buy button.
     * Optional you can hand over a price selector, a title selector, a description selector and a image selector.